RcrdBrt/FitoTrack-logger/README.md

 You need a PostgreSQL database.
 Make sure to enable the famous PostGIS extension.
 [Here is the extension website](http://postgis.net) and the documentation on how to do that.

 Once inside the project's directory, create a configuration file called `config.ini`.
-This is a template with the required sections and fileds it needs (adjust as required):
+This is a template with the required sections and fields it needs (adjust as required):
 ```
 [mail]
 host=MAIL-HOST